Vortex Viper vs Venom Red Dot Comparison: Mini Red Dot Rumble

 What They Have in Common

-Before we dig into what makes these optics different, we have to dig into what makes them similar.
+Before I dig into what makes these optics different, we have to dig into what makes them similar.
 The traits they share are what makes them so hard to tell apart.
-Both even start with a V. Heck, as I write this, I keep looking over at both of them to make sure I’m identifying the right model.
+Both even start with a V in their name.
+Heck, as I write this, I keep looking over at both of them to make sure I’m identifying the right model.

 Both the Viper and the Venom are mini red dot sights.
 Both feature a red reticle with ten different brightness levels.
 They feature a battery life measured out at up to 30,000 hours, depending on the setting.
 At the highest brightness setting, each optic will last 150 hours.